-A lot can change over the course of a year, people move, get new phone numbers, and forget to update their pet’s tags & microchip info.
+A lot can change over the course of a year.
+People move, get new phone numbers and forget to update their pet’s tags and microchip info.
 Often they only remember once the pet is lost.
 Keeping your contact information up to date is the best way to ensure a lost pet makes their way safely home.
 This also makes one great New Year’s resolution for you AND your furry family member.

-- Keep a visible collar and tag with up to date information on your pet at all times.
-Of course, a tag can still fall off or be damaged, so if you pair an external tag with permanent microchip ID, your pet will have two solid layers of protection to get him/her home.
+- Keep a visible collar and tag with up-to-date information on your pet at all times.
+Of course, a tag can still fall off or be damaged, so if you pair an external tag with permanent microchip ID, your pet will have two solid layers of protection to get him or her home.

-- Get your dog/cat microchipped.
+- Get your dog or cat microchipped.
 If your pet isn’t chipped yet, ask your vet to implant an ISO standard chip.
 Microchipped dogs are 2.4 times more likely to make it out of a shelter and back home, and chipped cats are a whopping 21.4 times more likely to make it home!